 Because heavy rainstorms cause turbidity in the water supply from the Catskill Aqueduct, the New York City Department of Environmental Protection (NYCDEP) launched a project to create an interconnection between the two aqueducts at shaft 4 in Ulster County, where they cross.

-In 2009, Mott MacDonald was retained as part of a joint venture team to perform the geotechnical investigations and the structural, architectural, and landscape designs for Catskill-Delaware Interconnection.
+We were retained as part of a joint venture team to perform the geotechnical investigations and the structural, architectural, and landscape designs for Catskill-Delaware Interconnection.
 We also provided program management services for the overall joint venture contract, and technical reviews of the entire interconnection design.

 The interconnection includes a major underground structure, designed as an expansion of the existing Delaware Aqueduct Shaft 4.
 The new structure features large-diameter piping, flow metering, and pressure-reducing valves.